shikhirsingh/ExtJS-AppCamp-Govt/Instructions/02-Layouts_Containers/README.md

 * Change the "layout" property in app.js back to 'fit' from 'card'
 * Save the file and revisit the site [http://localhost:1841/appcamp](http://localhost:1841/appcamp/) in Google Chrome.
 Notice, it now only shows one container.
 You cannot change a container using full layout.
 * Notice, all flex and width properties are ignored with fit layout
+* You should only put one item in the items array if you intend to use the fit property